-Below are descriptions of some of our major on-going and past projects.
+Below are descriptions of some of our major on-going and past projects, aside from the Heidelberg Tributary Loading Program.
 Click the title for more information (where available)!

 On-going Research Projects

 Assessing the watershed scale effects of implementing conservation management practices.